warlock39/webserverlog/README.md

 Idea & Algorithm
 =======
-Main idea is separate logic into two parts and make it asynchronous:
+Main idea is to separate logic into the two parts and make it asynchronous:
 1. REST API that just reads logs from MySQL db.
 Db acts as cache layer
 2. Console script that reads actual logs and stores them in DB

-Technologies and implementation description
+Technologies and implementation
 ===
-Project is implemented on PHP with help of Symfony 2.7 Framework.
-Next main dependencies is used:
+Project is implemented using PHP language and Symfony 2.7 Framework.
+Main dependencies list is listed below:

 - Doctrine ORM
 - FOSRestBundle